mendix/docs/content/appstore/modules/user-migration-module.md

 To perform a user migration, you need the following prerequisites:

 * a copy of the [User Migration]() module imported into your – see the instructions in [How To Use Marketplace Content in Studio Pro](/appstore/general/app-store-content) for more details
-* an existing administration module using an entity with the generalization `System.User`
+* an existing user management module using an entity with the generalization `System.User`
-* a new administration module which also uses an entity with the generalization `System.User`
+* a new user management module which also uses an entity with the generalization `System.User`
-* add all attributes and associations that you want to migrate to the Domain Model of the new administration module
+* add all attributes and associations that you want to migrate to the Domain Model of the new user management module
 * add the microflow `StartMigrationWizard` in the **USE_ME** section of the **UserMigration** module to the navigation or pages which can be accessed by administrators of the app
     ![Graphical user interface, text, application Description automatically generated](attachments/user-migration-module/image1.png)

 ## 3 Migrating Users

 {{% alert type="info" %}}
-You should migrate your users immediately after first deploying the app containing the new administration functionality.
+You should migrate your users immediately after first deploying the app containing the new user management functionality.
 Until you do this, your existing users will not be able to sign in to the app.

 If you have specializations of the user entities you are migrating, you must migrated the specializations first followed by the main account entity.
 For example, if you have specialized your `Account` entity into `CompanyA_Account` and `CompanyB_Account`, you must migrate `CompanyA_Account` and `CompanyB_Account` into their related specializations of your new account entity (for example `CompanyA_NewAccount`) before migrating `Account`.
 {{% /alert %}}

 To migrate your users, you need to do the following.
-For the examples, assume that you are migrating users from the default Mendix user administration module, `Administration` to an SAP-specific module, `SapAuthentication`:
+For the examples, assume that you are migrating users from the default Mendix user management module, `Administration` to an SAP-specific module, `SapAuthentication`:

 1. Sign in to your app with the default administrator account.

 2. Run the microflow *StartMigrationWizard* from wherever it has been placed in the administration functions of the app.

-3. Select the user entity being used by the old administration module.
+3. Select the user entity being used by the old user management module.
 The dropdown list will show only entities which have a generalization of `System.User`.
 In our example, this is `Authentication.Account`.

     ![](attachments/user-migration-module/image2.png)

-4. Select the user entity being used by the new administration module.
+4. Select the user entity being used by the new user management module.
 In our example, this is `SapAuthentication.SapUser`.

 5. Click **Map according to names** to map attributes with the same names.
 This means, for example, that data in the `Email` attribute in `Authentication.Account` will be migrated to the `Email` attribute in `SapAuthentication.SapUser`.